karolyi/recruiter-email-responder/README.md

 - `email` to construct the email.
 - `syslog` for logging the sending of emails into syslog

+External modules:
+- `chardet`, to autodetect the input charset (which can vary)

 ## Requirements:

 - A mailserver.